 4. Design of a control scheme for Robot navigation.

 It must be emphasized that these tasks are in no way independent of each other.
 The design of a Robot controller is dependent on the nature of the available knowledge of the Robot’s immediate surroundings as well as the large-scale structure of the environment.
 The richer and more accurate this knowledge is, the easier it becomes to and a suitable control algorithm.
 Acquiring this knowledge, from sensory data is a challenging problem as it involves uncertainty.
 The prediction of future position and trajectory of a moving object is dependent on how well the objects in the environment are sensed by the Robot.
 The navigation system developed here is applicable to any indoor environment consisting of rooms, corridors and doorways, which are accessible by a wheeled platform.
-This behavior is mainly, but is not limited to personal and service Robots.
+This behavior is mainly, but is not limited to personal and Service Robots.

 5. Method Section

 The method section of a research proposal represents the technical steps involved in conducting the research.
-Details about the methods focus on characterizing and defining them, but also explaining your chosen techniques, and providing a full account on the procedures used for selecting, collecting and analyzing the data.
+Details about the methods focus on characterizing and defining them, explaining your chosen techniques, and providing a full account of the procedures used for selecting, collecting and analyzing the data.
 The methods section of a research proposal should fully explain the reasons for choosing a specific methodology or technique.
-Also, it’s essential that the researcher to describe the specific research methods of data collection he is going to use, whether they are primary or secondary data collection.
+Also, it’s essential that the researcher describes the specific research methods of data collection he is going to use, whether they are primary or secondary data collection.
 The methods the researcher chooses should have a clear connection with the overall research approach and he needs to explain the reasons for choosing the research techniques in your study, and how they help you towards understanding his study’s purpose.